Packaging & Deployment

 Skill properties:

-name(required): The skill name used when attaching to AI agentsfile(required): Path to the Lua skill file within your app package
+name(required): The skill name used when attaching to AI agentsfile(required): Path to the skill file within your app package (.luafor code skills,.mdfor knowledge skills)

 Notes: